-- Provide a safe space for them to debate controversial issues. - Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments. - Give them confidence to explore different perspectives, question, and challenge.
+- Provide a safe space for them to debate controversial issues. - Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments.

+• Give them confidence to explore different perspectives, question, and challenge.

 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to Camborne Science and International Academy Esafety/online safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2019) Please refer to Camborne Science and International Academy's Online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school who is Mark Fenlon with any concerns.
+All staff in the first instance should contact Mark Fenlon, SPOC (Single Point of Contact) with any concerns.